-- Management responsibilities are found somewhat unclear at both institutional and individual levels.
-The direct involvement of the Directorate on some matters is considered unsatisfactory for efficient management of the WH site, particularly as it can reduce Municipality opportunity to enforce legislation.
-The split responsibility reduces operational responsibility and blunts the legal instruments available - in sum, considered not optimal for the needs and potential of Røros. - Røros Museum is understood as a partly autonomous institution with some responsibilities granted by the Directorate.
+Management responsibilities are found somewhat unclear at both institutional and individual levels.
+The direct involvement of the Directorate on some matters is

+- Røros Museum is understood as a partly autonomous institution with some responsibilities granted by the Directorate.
 Some of these are considered as operational responsibilities that could be handled by the Municipality, depending on developing relevant control and management mechanisms. - The World Heritage designation sets some requirements for cultural heritage management at Røros.
 The role of the municipal Cultural Heritage Officer (CHO) acting merely as advisor to the Municipal Planning Coordinator/ Plans Coordinator is inadequate in terms of the WH responsibility.
 Terms of reference for the CHO position need to be reconsidered, and relevant tasks delegated it from the County.
 Arrangements in other counties, as in maybe Aust-Agder and Vestfold, could be relevant for Røros.
 The issue is a complex one, and needs to be considered at overall and detail levels, beyond the scope o this report.
 A constructive approach could be that the municipality is given an extended mandate for operative management.
 The municipality should closely follow the current national discussion on this.
 An extended mandate would require increased capacity at Røros Municipality. - Røros Municipality is understood to be requesting full operational responsibility for the WH site.
 This should be looked into.
 The DOE pilot project on management procedures now to be tried could, on condition of available in-house capacity, prove relevant also to Røros Municipality. - No management plan is established for the property, but should be regarded as a high priority.
 Work with building documentation and developing a GIS database should be brought forward as part of this.